tri47/tri47.github.io/_posts/2020-04-25-500-cities-visualise-chronic-diseases.md

 We used Scikit-learn to do the majority of the analysis.
 We ended up with 5 most relevant factors for each disease, which we then visualise it Tableau.

 ## The visualisation
 The visualisation can be viewed [here](https://public.tableau.com/profile/tri1422#!/vizhome/VizExamples2019_1_2_15543742823730/Story).
-For tbe best result, view this on a large screen.
+For the best result, view this on a large screen.

 ## The poster